 This four-week travel seminar offers a hands-on understanding of the history and culture of Germany, the Czech Republic, Austria, Hungary, and Poland.
-Dr. Gene Hood (Art and Design) and Dr. Ezra Zeitler (Geography and Anthropology), Mitra Sadeghpour (Music), and Jim Oberly (History) will lead the 2014 program.
+During the summer of 2015, this program will be led by Dr. Ezra Zeitler (Geography and Anthropology), Mitra Sadeghpour (Music), and Jim Oberly (History) will lead the 2014 program.
 Click here for a detailed CETS Summer 2014 Itinerary

 Central Europe has a complex history that includes the creation of multi-national empires, the formation of new nation-states after WWI, the rise and dominance of Nazism and Soviet Communism, the divisions of the Cold War, and the peaceful grass-roots revolutions of 1989 that brought down the Berlin Wall.
 The architecture, art, and music of the region has been shaped by leading local figures of important cultural movements from Romanticism to Post-Modernism.
 From the Renaissance to the "Roaring Twenties," Krakow, Vienna and Berlin emerged as European cultural capitals.

 HOUSING & MEALS

 Program fees include breakfast daily.
-The group will have dinner communally once in each city, in addition to the first two nights in Berlin upon arrival.
+The group will have dinner communally once in each city, in addition to the first night in Berlin upon arrival.
 Overnight stays are in shared rooms in hostels and hotels.

 To learn about eligibility requirements, academic offerings, and the academic calendar click here: Academics - CETS